zakuru/medusa/README.md

   -H "Content-type: application/json"
 ```

 Metadata isn't required, but it does make the experience better.
 For example, the `source` URL is used to provide clickable file links in some views.
-And the `remote` is used when providing information on how to consume the modules.
+And the `remote` is used when providing information on how to consume the modules provided by

 You should be able to see your application listed.
 You are _not_ required to have all your federated applicatons listed in the dashboard.
 But if application A depends on application B, and A is in the dashboard, but B is not, then you will not see references to B because the dashboard doesn't have that data.
-So you should do your best to get all applications' data into the dashboard.
+So you should do your best to get all the applications data into the dashboard.